SimonGraham86/task_organiser/README.md

 This app was created to help manage individual tasks that I had to complete on a daily basis.

-It allows me to enter new and manage existing tasks; view separate lists of tasks due to completed, task that were overdue, and tasks that were recently completed; and view a dashboard of analytical graphs, making it easier to manage my tasks.
+It allows me to enter new and manage existing tasks; view separate lists of tasks due to completed, tasks that were overdue, and tasks that were recently completed; and view a dashboard of interactive graphs, making it easier to manage my tasks.

 This app was built in a **Flask** framework, and is connected to a simple **postgres** database using **SALAlchemy**.
-The tables and graphs are created using **pandas** and **bokeh**. **html** and **CSS** were used to create the front end of the application.
+The tables and graphs were created using **pandas** and **bokeh**. **HTML** and **CSS** were used to create the front end of the application.

 ## Installation
 ### Libraries